U

 Low–Medium

-Testing scope depends on target markets; we coordinate labs and documentation, but fees depend on test plan.
+Testing scope depends on target market and product type; lab fees depend on test plan and material profile.

 Seasonal Timing